-In one season finale, a really ticked off Nate buys and practices using a gun, intending to shoot the mark.
+In one season finale, a really ticked off Nate practices using his father's gun, intending to shoot the man who killed his father.
 Everyone else on the team tries to persuade him not to.

 In The Mentalist, titular mentalist Patrick Jane is well versed in con games and general messing with people, and makes his dislike for guns apparent on several occasions - contrasting him with the team of hard-boiled state agents he assists.
 When two CBI teams have an unexpected meeting and reflexively draw their guns on one another, Jane yells at them to put them away, exclaiming "Cowboys!" in alarm and exasperation.
 He also immediately drops the shotgun he used to kill Dirty Cop Tanner, who was about to attack Lisbon.